TheKivster/tweak/README.md

 Available options:
 ```
---sideloaded: For sideloading.
+--sideloaded: for sideloading.
---rootless: For rootless jailbreaks.
---trollstore: For TrollStore users.
+--trollstore: for TrollStore users.
+--rootless: for rootless jailbreaks.
-(no option): For rootful jailbreaks.
+--rootfull: for rootful jailbreaks.
+--help: for help
 ```

-## Build via GitHub Actions
+## Using GitHub Actions

 1. Fork this repository.
 2. Open the "Actions" tab and enable workflows.